 - Use displays made with environmentally responsible materials.

-Lastly, to have a truly successful event, educate your attendees about your recycling efforts.
+Lastly, to have a truly successful event, educate your attendees about your sustainable meeting management efforts.

 Put information on the registration website.
 Have signs at the conference so they know where and what to recycle.
-Then, importantly, measure and share your results.
+Then measure and share your results.
 You will be surprised at how event participants will appreciate being part of process.

 The key is to communicate, communicate, communicate – and then don’t forget to follow up.
-Ask for a report of how much waste was diverted from the landfill and then share it with your exhibitors and attendees so they can see the impact that they have.
+Ask for a report of how much waste was diverted from the landfill and share it with your exhibitors and attendees so they can see the impact that they have.
 Remember, even if you implemented only a few things listed above you will have made a difference.
-Contact the friendly experts at MeetGreen today to discuss how we can help you make your meeting green.
+As a sustainable conference management agency, we can take charge of the exhibits area and ensure it is a zero-waste event.